Categorical E-Graphs for Lambda Calculi: Categorical semantics of E-Graphs with Bindings

-To aid reasoning, we introduce a new language of string diagrams for closed $\catname{SLat}$-SMCs, using a hierarchical ``box'' structure to capture the join operation on morphisms as well as another hierarchical ``box'' for lambda abstraction.
-It was already discussed in the introduction how this is used in the translation of equivalence classes from the e-graph to the string diagrammatic setting and in interpreting $\lambda$-terms.
-Fig. \ref{fig:egraph-strings} displays the generators of this language which is the usual string diagrammatic syntax~\cite{Selinger_2010} plus the syntax for lambda abstraction as established in~\cite{ghica2024stringdiagramslambdacalculifunctional} and syntax for semilattice-enrichment as introduced in~\cite{ghica2024equivalencehypergraphsegraphsmonoidal}; the first component denotes an empty diagram.
-Note the orientation of string diagrams are now from top to bottom as opposed to what was used in~\nameref{sec:introduction}: the latter was mimicking the orientation of e-graphs, \textit{i.e.}, traditional orientation for expression trees.
+To aid reasoning, we introduce a new language of string diagrams for closed symmetric monoidal $\catname{SLat}$-categories, using a hierarchical \enquote{dashed box} structure to capture the join operation on morphisms (as was done by Tiurin et al.~\cite{tiurin2025equivalencehypergraphsdporewriting}) as well as another hierarchical \enquote{rounded box} for $\lambda$-abstraction. \autoref{fig:egraph-strings} displays the generators of this language, which is the usual string-diagrammatic syntax~\cite{Selinger_2010} plus the syntax for $\lambda$-abstraction as established by Ghica and Zanasi~\cite{ghica2024stringdiagramslambdacalculifunctional} and syntax for semilattice enrichment as introduced by Tiurin et al.~\cite{tiurin2025equivalencehypergraphsdporewriting}; the first component denotes an empty diagram.